 The Development Code allows larger residential care facilities with no limit on the number of persons served with a Conditional Use Permit in the R-M and RE-NW zones.
 The Development Code does not uses consistent terminology related to this type of use and identifies these uses as rest homes, convalescent hospitals, and nursing homes, which are all defined as a structure operated as a lodginghouse in which nursing, dietary and other personal services are rendered to convalescents, invalids or aged persons (other than persons suffering from contagious or mental diseases, alcoholism or drug addiction) and in which surgery is not performed and primary treatment, such as customarily is given in hospitals and sanitariums, is not provided.
 The Development Code will be updated to define "Residential care facility, medium" as a residential care facility serving up to 15 people and to allow residential care facilities, medium, as a permitted use in the R-M and MU zone (a new zone to be created as part of the Development Code update).
-The Development Code will be updated to define "Residential care facility serving more than 15 people, will be revised to allow such uses in the MU zone and will continue to allow such uses with a Conditional Use Permit in the R-M and RE-NW zones.
+The Development Code will be updated to define "Residential care facility serving more than 15 seven people and, will be revised to permitallow such uses objectively in the same manner as other residential uses of the same type in the same zone in the MU zone and will continue to allow such uses with a Conditional Use Permit in the R-M and RE-NW zones.
 These modifications ensure that residential care facilities are permitted throughout residential zones and are not constrained from developing.